 Autoresponders are useful when users signup for an Email list and downloads an ebook, for example.
 You can set up a series of emails that get sent out automatically after the download.
 Make sure you sent useful and interesting emails to your subscriber and even better if you build up to a certain conclusion or lead with a series of five emails for instance.

 You decide when you want to send the email weekly, monthly… The good thing once you set up the process and check if everything works without spelling or grammar errors, you don´t need to look after it daily anymore.

-Workflows are even better than autoresponders because they sent email action based on the certain criteria you set.
-There two key components of workflows:
+Workflows are even better than autoresponders because they sent email actions based on certain criteria you set.
+There are two key components of workflows:

 - Enrollment criteria: the action that a user qualifies for the workflow.
 For instance, if a subscriber opened a certain email or downloaded a specific ebook.

 - Goal: The emails are based on the reader’s actions, and what emails are sent depends on the behavior of the user.

 The tools are smart enough to know if you opened an email or note and sent an automated series of emails to what the subscribe will find useful.
 The automation process can even adapt to the lifecycle of one prospect and sent it at a specific time.